alaboudi/zen-bus/README.md

 eventBus.emit(todoAddedEvent);
 ```

-### Publish An Event Synchronously
+### Emit An Event Synchronously
-By default, events are published asynchronously.
+By default, events are emitted asynchronously.
 You can also force the emission
 to be synchronous if you'd like.
 ```javascript
 const todoAddedEvent = {